pyeventsourcing/kurrentdbclient/README.md

 assert current_version is StreamState.NO_STREAM
 ```

-### How to implement snapshotting with EventStoreDB<a id="how-to-implement-snapshotting-with-eventstoredb"></a>
+### How to implement snapshotting with KurrentDB<a id="how-to-implement-snapshotting-with-kurrentdb"></a>

 Snapshots can improve the performance of aggregates that would otherwise be
 reconstructed from very long streams.
 However, it is generally recommended to design
 aggregates to have a finite lifecycle, and so to have relatively short streams,
 thereby avoiding the need for snapshotting.
 This "how to" section is intended merely
-to show how snapshotting of aggregates can be implemented with EventStoreDB using
+to show how snapshotting of aggregates can be implemented with KurrentDB using
 this Python client.

 Event-sourced aggregates are typically reconstructed from recorded events by calling